-We will ask you to fill in some questionnaires about your asthma and general health when you enter the study and every three months after that for a year.
-Most of the questionnaires will need to be filled in when you enter the study.
+We will ask your child to fill in some questionnaires about their asthma and general health when they enter the study and every three months after that for a year.
+Most of the questionnaires will need to be filled in when your child enters the study.
 Filling in each set of questionnaires should only take about 10 minutes and no more than 15 minutes.
+They can ask you to help them with these questionnaires if they wish.
 We will ask you how you would like us to contact you when we need you to fill in your questionnaires.

-We will collect some information from your medical notes shortly after you enter the study and again after about a year.
-This will include information about your asthma, general health, medications, and times when you have had to seek advice about your asthma or problems caused by your asthma.
+We will collect some information from your child's medical notes shortly after they enter the study and again after about a year.
+This will include information about their asthma, general health, medications, and times when they or you have had to seek advice about their asthma or problems caused by their asthma.